 From traditional to digital.
-So, where do you start if you’re migrating ?
+So, where do you start if you’re migrating from offline vs online buyers?
 Leverage on what’s working now.

 Make a customer not a sale.